What Zac Efron's New Travel Show Is Really About

 Episode 6 “Puerto Rico”

 Location: Old San Juan.
-Cantera neighborhood in San Juan; Frutos del Guacabo farm; the Caribe Hilton hotel; Casa Sol bed and breakfast; Conservación ConCiencia; and Cocina Abierta restaurant.
+Cantera neighbourhood in San Juan; Frutos del Guacabo farm; the Caribe Hilton hotel; Casa Sol bed and breakfast; Conservación ConCiencia; and Cocina Abierta restaurant.

 What It Teaches Us: How Puerto Rico is healing after Hurricane Maria — Efron meets up with San Juan mayor Carmen Yulín Cruz — and the methods of sustainable energy that are being used and developed on the island.
 Efron and Olien also visit a farm supported by José Andrés’ organization World Central Kitchen.